Providing the USD/VES Rate, using C# Functional Extensions

 Given that I am especially fond of Functional Programming, it is no surprise that I liked using CSharp Functional Extensions.

-and the extensions methods used in this post make the code more concise and legible.
+However, I think that most readers would agree that the Maybe and Result and the extensions methods used in this post make the code more concise and legible.

 If interested, I encourage you to have a look at the library, which offers a lot more methods than those I used here.